H.R. 2701: Fallen Servicemembers Religious Heritage Restoration Act

 2

-A “covered member” must be a deceased member of the Armed Forces who was Jewish, buried in a United States military cemetery located outside the United States, and buried under a marker that indicates the member was not Jewish.
-That definition excludes domestic cemeteries and cases where the marker already correctly reflects Jewish identity.
+A covered member is a deceased member of the Armed Forces who was Jewish, buried in a U.S. military cemetery located outside the United States, under a marker indicating the member was not Jewish.
+Domestic cemeteries, and markers that are already correct, are excluded.

 3

-During each fiscal year of the five-year program, the Commission must seek to enter into a one-year contract with a nonprofit organization, and each contract is fixed at $500,000.
-Over five years, that points to up to $2,500,000 in contracts if the Commission secures one each year.
+For each year of the program, the Commission must seek a one-year contract set at $500,000 with one nonprofit organization to carry out the research and outreach.
+Across five years, that points to up to $2.5 million in contracts if one is secured each year.

 4